brevdev/brev-docs/docs/index.md

 2. Run `brev login`.
 If you don't already have an account, this will create one and prompt you to create an SSH key.

+**Your account must be verified to create a workspace.
+You can verify by putting a credit card on file (we'll never charge you without your permission) or just message us in the discord.**

 3. Use the `start` command to create your first workspace. *Note, running this the first time might take a few minutes.
 We're aware of this issue and are working on it.*
 ```zsh
 brev start <git_url>